 We continued from the kitchen into the rest of the house, opening and maximizing spaces, light and design the whole way so the whole house fit her tastes and needs perfectly.
 We updated and brightened the guest bath with a new white subway tile tub and shower, plumbing, light fixtures and fresh paint.
 We created more space in the laundry room by capturing space from the oversized primary closet and updated it with fresh white cabinetry, a Corian countertop, new tile and a new washer and dryer.

 The living room and atrium became a beautiful focal point after we refurbished the fireplace surround, added a new mantel and an updated entertainment cabinet.
 The atrium invites with a new Trex deck.
 We brightened and enlarged the entire space with a fresh, airy coat of paint.

-Speaking of brightening and enlarging, we did that for the dark master bath by removing the dark cabinets and replacing them with fresh white ones.
+Speaking of brightening and enlarging, we did that for the dark primary bath by removing the dark cabinets and replacing them with fresh white ones.
 All countertops, tile, fixtures and hardware were updated for sleek, clean lines.
-We also removed an unnecessary partial wall in the master bedroom to brighten and open the area and updated the paint to enhance natural light.
+We also removed an unnecessary partial wall in the primary bedroom to brighten and open the area and updated the paint to enhance natural light.